CENG501-Projects/CENG501-Fall2024/MeerubShahzad/Readme.md

 **o	Backdoor Attacks:** This paper evaluated the defense against six black-box backdoor attacks and demonstrate that DTINSPECTOR behaves robustly.
 ## 5.2	Adaptations and Changes for My Project:
-**o	Dataset Selection:** Finally, realizing that we couldn't make our model viable for all research problems, we decided to focus on CIFAR10 and GTSRB only.
+**o	Dataset Selection:** Finally, realizing that we couldn't make our model viable for all research problems, we decided to focus on CIFAR10 only.
 Although these datasets are still small enough for us to manage and hold their own weight to test out backdoor defense mechanisms.

 **o	Model Simplification:** Because the original paper can employ complex architectures, we will employ simpler versions of neural networks that require lesser computational power but still yield similar results as far as understanding and showcasing defense mechanisms against backdoor attacks are concerned.

-**o	Limited Attack Types:** Rather than using six different backdoor attacks, we will focuse on just two.
-The BADNET and TROJANNN.
-These attacks are well documented and can be reproduced for an undergraduate project, they provide a focused approach to testing and understanding the efficacy of a defense.
+**o	Limited Attack Types:** Rather than using six different backdoor attacks, we will focuse on just BADNET.
+This provide a focused approach to testing and understanding the efficacy of a defense.
 ## 5.3 Experimental Validation:
-o	We will then used a similar method to the original method, but with the simplifications to validate the effectiveness of my implementation of DTINSPECTOR.
+o	We will then used a similar method to the original method, but with the simplifications to validate the effectiveness of our implementation of DTINSPECTOR.
 This will be about measuring the attack success rate(ASR) against the accuracy of the model.

 # 6. Challenges and Mitigation in Original Paper: